Understanding Environmental Site Assessments (ESA)

 ESA’s are especially mandatory when purchasing a commercial property because they help in recognizing the scope of the contamination and how to deal with it.
 Anyone from owners, tenants, and others who have or had “control” over a property can be held accountable for the contamination and breaching environmental laws.

-The consulting company’s Environmental Due Diligence and Remediation team can assist in evaluating, managing, or removing any risks that are associated with the property.
+The consulting company’s Environmental Due Diligence and environmental remediation team can assist in evaluating, managing, or removing any risks that are associated with the property.
 There are three phases to an environmental site assessment such as phase 1, phase 2 and phase 3.
 Phase 1 is a prerequisite for Phase 2 and so on for Phase 3.
-Phase 2 cannot be conducted without performing a Phase 1 first unless it is known contamination has occurred.
+Phase 2 cannot be conducted without performing a Phase 1 first unless it is known contamination has occurred

-The differences between the Phase 1, Phase 2 and Phase 3 environmental site assessment(ESA) are discussed below:
+The differences between the Phase 1, Phase 2 and Phase 3 environmental site assessment(ESA) :

 If a possibility of contamination exists in a Phase 1 site assessment, the next step would be to move into Phase 2.
 Phase 2 Environmental Site Assessment addresses the concerns brought up in Phase 1 and involves an extensive investigation into the level of contamination.
 The purpose of Phase ii environmental assessment is to assess the presence or absence of hazardous substances on the surface.
 This is done by collecting soil and groundwater samples.
 The samples are then sent to labs to be analyzed for contamination by being compared to appropriate soil, sediment, and groundwater remediation guidelines.
 This process will determine the extent of contamination and if remediation needs to be conducted to eliminate it.
 The process discussed above is consistent with a limited Phase 2 assessment.
 Limited Phase 2 ESA is conducted to confirm the presence of contamination.
 Whereas a full comprehensive Phase 2 requires a substantial amount of investigation and testing to determine the extent of pollutants present.
 It evaluates the costs that would be needed for cleanup and analyzes if the pollutants have migrated to subsequent properties.
 Phase 2 ESAs tend to cost significantly more money than Phase 1 due to all the physical assessments, extra labor, and testing that are required.
 Along with that, depending on which Phase 2 is carried out, the time it takes to complete the project can also be longer.